Riz777-star/Riz777-star/README.md

 <h3 align="center">Grad Student @ State University of New York at Buffalo </h3>
 🎓About Me<br>
 <br>
-  A passionate Software Engineer with a robust foundation in full-stack development and machine learning.
+  A passionate Software Engineer with a robust foundation in **full-stack development and machine learning**.
 My journey in tech is marked by impactful projects and research, including:

 - Published research on Face Mask Detection.
 - Top **15% academic achiever** at Sathyabama University.
-- Developed sophisticated supplier onboarding systems and efficient file searching algorithms at Vaya Group.
+- Developed sophisticated supplier **onboarding systems and efficient file searching algorithms at Vaya Group.**

 💡 Technical Expertise:

 - Certified in Angular development (Credo Systems) and Java programming (Informatics).
-- Contributed to energy-efficient Large Language Models research at the University at Buffalo, reducing CO2 emissions while maintaining performance.<br>
+- Contributed to energy-efficient **Large Language Models research at the University at Buffalo**, reducing CO2 emissions while maintaining performance.<br>
 <br>

 🌟 Leadership & Competitiveness:

-- Former Dell Campus Ambassador and leader of innovative projects.
+- Former Dell Campus Ambassador and **leader of innovative projects**.
-- Competitive spirit honed as a district-level badminton player in India, driving a results- oriented approach in my work.
+- Competitive **spirit honed as a district-level badminton player in India**, driving a results- oriented approach in my work.